rob-bl8ke/car-auction/README.md

 **Important**: Mass Transit requires the event class to be in the same namespace for both the producer and the consumer: another reason to create a shared library rather than copy and paste to each service.

+When creating consumers, always use the following naming convention: `[name]Consumer` and have it inherit from the generic `IConsumer` interface where the generic parameter is the auction class.
+See `AuctionCreatedConsumer`.

+To enhance the consumer Exchange and Queue name, look for how `SetEndpointNameFormatter` is used in the `Program.cs` class.

 ## Asynchronous communication

 - Don't reach for synchronous communication without reviewing the design of your services.